pjachimowski/pj-weather/README.md

 ### Responsivenes
-- site terted in google chrome developer tools as well as on desktop and mobile versions.
-All elements are semi responsive, the layout does breat at mobile point, elements not overlaping.
+- site tested in google chrome developer tools as well as on desktop and mobile versions.
+All elements are  responsive, the layout does not break at mobile point, elements are not overlaping.

 * Aplication has to be adjusted to mobile version as well.